kas-boyd/foodlog/README.md

 - View all entries by day
 - View an entire day's total macro nutrients

+Stack
-Ruby 2.7.0
+- Ruby 2.7.0
-Rails 7.0.4.2
+- Rails 7.0.4.2
-Bulma
+- Bulma

 In order to run this on your local

-Clone
+- Clone
-Run command bundle install to install the ruby gems Run command rails s to run the rails server
+- Run bundle
+- Run rails server
-Open localhost:3000
+- Open localhost:3000